 Players draft destination cards at the beginning of Highways & Byways.
 To keep the drafting fair, there’s a rule that says “the first person to pick changes every time, going clockwise.”
 That way, nobody gets first pick all the time.
 Likewise, sometimes, you’ll draft something that’s really terrible.
 Everybody will then get a chance to “mulligan” 2 of 16 destinations they really don’t want to go to.

-Internal Narrative: The game also speaks to players not just through the core engine, mechanic, and rules – which constitute the gameplay.
+The game also speaks to players not just through the core engine, mechanics, and rules – which constitute the gameplay.
 It also speaks to players through its theme, story, art, components, and even box design.
 The internal narrative covers everything about the game itself as a complete product minus the gameplay.

 Once Highways & Byways is farther along, I’ll be commissioning art, polishing up its theme, trying to find 3-D printed car pieces (if economically feasible), and making a gorgeous box.
 That’s all part of the internal narrative (which I haven’t even begun to flesh out yet).

-External Narrative: Games are more than just what’s in the box.
-Games are also the marketing used to promote them – the advertising and the footwork of the game developers who made them.
-Games are also the Kickstarter campaign and the stores they’re kept in.
+Games are more than just what’s in the box.
+They are also the marketing used to promote them – the advertising and the footwork of the game developers who made them.
+They’re the Kickstarter campaign and the stores they’re kept in.
 Games are the community that talks about them on forums and plays them at conventions.
 Games become everything that people claim that they are.

 Highways & Byways is a game, but it’s also a series of blog articles, and a Twitter account.
 One day, it will be a Kickstarter campaign.
 I’m making this up as I go along and even as I write this very sentence.
 Everything I do online and everything others say online changes what this game means to you.

 Every single level of communication is going to affect how your game is perceived.
-If you screw up the core engine or mechanics, the game itself will be bad.
+Screw up the core engine or mechanics, and the game itself will be bad.
 If you screw up the rules, people will be too intimidated to start, they’ll play it incorrectly, they’ll give you poor reviews online, or some combination of all three.
-If you screw up the internal narrative, you’re missing lots of opportunities to make your game more understandable, meaning it’s much likelier to be mediocre or confusing.
+Screw up the internal narrative, and you’re missing lots of opportunities to make your game more understandable, meaning it’s much likelier to be mediocre or confusing.
 If you screw up the external narrative, you could languish in obscurity, cultivate a bad community, or never get the feedback you truly need to succeed.

 I’m doing my very best here to demystify what others would refer to as “art” or “chemistry.”
 I believe that making great games can be consistently done with a set of repeatable processes.
 Remember that the goal of game development has very little to do with your game in and of itself.
-You want people to have fun.
-You want people to socialize and interact.
+You want people to have fun, socialize, and interact.
 You want people to escape their troubles for a while and engage in something fresh.
 Poor communication, at any level, is an obstacle to the desired emotions you want your game to evoke.
 Good communication is often felt, not heard or seen.